 I particularly liked how she described the experience, saying “His entire body went limp.
 We were completely amazed at this point.
 We had successfully recreated the womb and he remembered it!
 This was the most relaxed this baby had been since he was born.”

 I think the really exciting thing about this as far as breastfeeding is concerned, is that we sometimes think we’ve missed the ‘window’ for breastfeeding and that there’s no going back, but it sounds like there might well be.
 It might not always work, and it might take a while, but if a mother really wants to establish that relationship, or mourns the loss of it, rebirthing, or “co-bathing” as it was originally known, certainly seems worth a try.
+Then don’t be afraid to hire a personal injury lawyer if you or your baby suffered from a birth injury.

 Safely rebirthing guidelines